“That was when the world wasn’t so big and I could see everywhere. It was when my father was a hero and not a human.” — Markus Zusak

 Alvin retired to British Columbia, with his second wife, Gil, to a life of fishing, curling, and golfing.
 He even had the occasional game of ‘Why the hell did I play ball?
 I can hardly walk‘, with a slow-pitch team called the Brew Crew, in Robson, B.C.

 I asked if he had any regrets.
-If there was anything he would have liked to change in his life.
+If there was anything he would have liked to change about his past life.
 I watched him ponder that question as he inhaled another lungful of smoke.
 “No,” he said as he paused tilting his head, and tapping the ashes off his ciggy.
 “Well— I don’t think so,” he replied in his gritty voice.
 “I’ve had a pretty good life.”
 He nodded slowly.
 “A pretty good life.”
 And then he offered me a grin, weathered and worn.
 The familiar smile that all his friends and family loved, the one that invited you to smile along.
 And of course a person would.
 That was Alvin, that was my Dad in his final days.
 Gil’s cinnamon buns for breakfast, a good cup of coffee, and his smoke.
 He was a simple man, satisfied with the abundance of ordinary things.
-Nothing fancy for him in his faded flannel, thread bare, plaid shirt, his favourite attire— with of course a pocket to hold all the lighters he would inadvertently borrow when looking for a light.
+Nothing fancy for him in his faded flannel, thread bare, plaid shirt, his favourite attire— with, of course, a pocket to hold all the lighters he would inadvertently borrow when looking for a light.

 It’s a painful process watching your Dad whither away.
 He was my hero when I was young.
 I thought the sun choose him to shine on all day long.
 I remember being a bobbling child and following his light around just to feel it’s warmth.
 He walked with giant steps, and towered over all things.
 He was the most handsome, athletic, brilliant Dad that anyone could ever wish for.
 I felt bad for all the other kids with ordinary Dads.